MissionMarsFourthHorizon/operation-remote-resupply/Module 5 (Draft)/Operation Remote Resupply, Part 5.md

 <a name="Exercise1"></a>
 ## Exercise 1: Create a Xamarin Workbook for Android ##

-Xamarin Workbooks are essentially "markdown" files with a ".workbook" extension, making them both portable and easy to manage.
-A workbook can be created for Android, iOS, Windows console, and desktop (WPF) apps, with full support for package management, including platform-specific NuGet packages.
-Rich code block support, using the standard markup "triple-backtick" pattern, is also used, making it easy to convert a standard markdown file to a Xamarin Workbook for a more interactive learning experience.
+Xamarin Workbooks are essentially markdown files with a ".workbook" extension, making them both portable and easy to manage.
+Workbooks can be created for Android, iOS, Windows console, and desktop (WPF) apps, with full support for NuGet packages.
+Rich code-block support, using the standard markup "triple-backtick" pattern, is also used, making it easy to convert a standard markdown file into a Xamarin Workbook for a more interactive learning experience.

 In this exercise, you will create a Xamarin Workbook targeting Android devices and learn the basics of working with cells.